Planetary differentiation: Thermal diffusion

 When material is unevenly heated, lighter material migrates toward hotter zones and heavier material migrates towards colder areas, which is known as thermophoresis, thermomigration, or the Soret effect.
 This process can affect differentiation in magma chambers.
 A deeper understanding of this process can be drawn back to a study done on the Hawaiian lava lakes.
 The drilling of these lakes led to the discovery of crystals formed within magma fronts.
 The magma containing concentrations of these large crystals or phenocrysts demonstrated differentiation through the chemical melt of crystals.

-Moon's KREEP
+Lunar KREEP

 On the Moon, a distinctive basaltic material has been found that is high in "incompatible elements" such as potassium, rare earth elements, and phosphorus and is often referred to by the abbreviation KREEP.
 It is also high in uranium and thorium.
 These elements are excluded from the major minerals of the lunar crust which crystallized out from its primeval magma ocean, and the KREEP basalt may have been trapped as a chemical differentiate between the crust and the mantle, with occasional eruptions to the surface.